IndieSmiths/bblueleveleditor/README.md

 ![switching between available assets](https://i.imgur.com/rTbXaEk.gif)

+If you hold the `Shift` key when pressing `q` or `e` and the asset can face left or right, it will flip the asset in the opposite direction (left or right).

 If the asset is of seamless type, that is, it can expand over a larger area, like the city block asset for instance, you can click and drag on the screen to "paint" it over that area.

 ![painting seamless assets over larger areas](https://i.imgur.com/spWG3Df.gif)